learning-purposes/git-practice/README.md

 ## Heading 2

-im learning to use diff tool
+im learning to use diff tool.
+now i am on a branch, doing first update